ianscrivener/tauri-next.js-seed/README.md

-# Tauri + Vanilla
+# Tauri + Next.js

-This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.
+This template should help get you started developing with Tauri and Next.js
+ - Tauri v2.8.5
+ - Next.js v14.2.3

 ## Recommended IDE Setup